Azure/fta-architecturalreview/articles/devtest.md

 * **Are you aware of the scalability checklist?
 Some thoughts include**

     * Have you considered a share-nothing architecture?
-    * Have you evaluated the chatiness vs size of requests in your solution?
+    * Have you evaluated the chattiness vs size of requests in your solution?
     * Have you offloaded CPU/IO tasks?
     * Are you using Async calls?